ibm-cloud-docs/cephaas/getting-started-fusionaas.md

    Select the type of infrastructure you want to include:
    - **Compute**: For managing compute resources such as vCPUs, memory, GPUs, and cluster deployments
-   - **Storage**: For managing block, file, and object storage capacity across your workloads
+   - **Storage**: For managing block storage capacity across your workloads

    You can select one or both options depending on your requirements.